Average Home Insurance Cost in Minnesota

 What Affects Average Minnesota Home Insurance Costs?

 Minnesota home insurance costs vary based on multiple factors.
-Your location, coverage limits, home's construction materials, insurance company, credit score and past claims all impact your premium.
-Each of these elements plays a different role in determining what you'll pay for coverage.
+Your location, coverage limits, home's construction materials, insurance company, credit score and claims history all impact your premium, though each one plays a different role in what you'll pay.

 Average Minnesota Homeowners Insurance Pricing by Coverage Level